• +1-800-513-5423

 5 S Arizona Place

-Southeastern behavioral health is a low and no-cost treatment option for those that live in the state of Arizona.
-Offering many different treatment options they have services for anyone that qualifies.
-Services include medicated opiate detox,out-patient treatment programs, and a residential treatment center specializing in opioid addiction.
+Southeastern Behavioral Health is a low and no-cost treatment option for those who live in the state of Arizona.
+Offering many different treatment options, they have services for anyone who qualifies.
+Services include medicated opiate detox, outpatient treatment programs, and a residential treatment center specializing in opioid addiction.

 611 W Union St